alexch/ruby_notes/ruby-basics/blocks.md

 # What are blocks for?

 > A block is a piece of code that is declared but not run in the place it's written.
-The idea is to leave is up to the receiver of the block to decide when to call it.
+The idea is to leave it up to the receiver of the block to decide when to call it.
 >
 > -- Wolfram Arnold